 Same Period Comparison (Takes effect only when the query filter is bound to day granularity)

-If you configure a filter condition for the "Date for Comparison" field, the filtered data is the data of the "current period".
-The system will push forward based on the comparison configuration to obtain the "comparison period" and retrieve the data of the "comparison period".
+If you configure a filter condition for the date field, the filtered data is the data of the "current period".
+The system pushes the period back based on the comparison configuration to get the "comparison period" and retrieves the data for that period.

 For example: If the filter condition is 2022-01-02, when calculating the year-on-year comparison, the comparison period is 2021-01-02.